EVerest/EVerest/CONTRIBUTING.md

 Each code contribution must include:

 * Tests and documentation to explain the functionality.
-* Any new files have [copyright and license headers]
+* Any new files have [Copyright and license headers]
 * A [Developer Certificate of Origin signoff].
 * Submitted to the project as a pull request.